ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 #### Travis CI

-[Travis CI] was one of the first free continuous integration services integrated with [GitHub], and is free for publicly available projects.
+[Travis CI](https://travis-ci.org/) was one of the first free continuous integration services integrated with GitHub, and is free for publicly available projects.

 > ## External teaching materials
 > - [A quick Travis CI Tutorial for Node.js developers (full: 20m)](https://github.com/dwyl/learn-travis) --
 > a good description of all necessary steps to enable Travis CI for your GitHub project;
-> although geared toward Node.js projects, the same principles apply to other platforms/languages.
+> although geared toward Node.js projects, the same principles apply to other platforms/languages
 > - [Shablona - A template for small scientific python projects (review: 5m, optional)](https://github.com/uwescience/shablona) --
 > a template for scientific Python projects; review its `.travis.yml` for an example
-> of a typical setup for a Python-based project.
+> of a typical setup for a Python-based project
 > - [Travis CI Documentation (familiarize: 10m, canonical reference)](https://docs.travis-ci.com/) --
-> documentation for Travis CI; review sections relevant to your language/platform.
+> documentation for Travis CI; review sections relevant to your language/platform {: .callout}
-{: .callout}

 #### CircleCI

 > ## External teaching materials
 > - [CircleCI 1.0 Documentation (familiarize: 10m, canonical reference)](https://circleci.com/docs/1.0) --
-> documentation for CircleCI; review sections relevant to your language/platform.
+> documentation for CircleCI; review sections relevant to your language/platform {: .callout}
-{: .callout}

 > ## External review materials
 > - [Continuous Integration in the Cloud: Comparing Travis, Circle and Codeship (review: 10m)](https://strongloop.com/strongblog/node-js-travis-circle-codeship-compare/) --
-> having acquainted yourself with the basics of two CIs, review the differences.
+> having acquainted yourself with the basics of two CIs, review the differences
 > - [Side-by-side comparison of CI services: review 5m](https://www.slant.co/versus/625/2481/~circleci_vs_appveyor)
 {: .callout}